Catherine the Great (1729-1796) ruled almost the entire second half of the 18th century. Her reign was very successful on the world arena and gave...

 Kauffman worked in Rome for several years before moving to London in 1766.
-She lived in England for fifteen years and achieved her greatest success there.
+She lived in England for 15 years and achieved her greatest success there.

 In addition to her great history paintings, Kauffman was a very successful portrait painter who was always in high demand for commissions.
 She was popular among the English nobility and other British luminaries, such as the great painter Sir Joshua Reynolds (who was Kauffman’s close friend), actor David Garrick, and Lady Emma Hamilton.
 In my opinion, her most interesting portraits are those depicting female sitters as personifications of mythological figures.
 The portrait illustrated above shows English singer Sarah Harrop, fittingly, as a muse of music.

-Kauffman also painted many self portraits, often representing herself as various allegorical figures.
-In her 1791 Self-Portrait Hesitating Between the Arts of Music and Painting (below) Kauffman commemorated her youthful struggle to decide between her two passions.
+Kauffman also painted many self-portraits, often representing herself as various allegorical figures.
+In her Self-Portrait Hesitating Between the Arts of Music and Painting (below) from 1791, Kauffman commemorated her youthful struggle to decide between her two passions.

 The Royal Academy of Arts, founded in 1768 in London, is Britain’s premier fine art organization.
 Membership has always been a great honor, and Angelica Kauffman was one of the Royal Academy’s 34 founding members.
 One other female artist, Mary Moser, was also in this inaugural class.
 However, it would take until the 20th century for the Academy to admit another woman.
 In 1780, the Royal Academy chose Kauffman to create four paintings based on the principles of art for the ceiling of the Academy’s premises at Somerset House.